eskayML/Free-ai-classes-2022/README.md

 # Free-ai-classes-2022

-I was predicting car prices in a competition
+predicting car prices in a zindi competition